standard-crypto/ENS-Guilds/README.md

 (`team.some-project.eth`).

 When registering the new Guild the name owner appoints an admin for the guild, which can be the name owner itself.
-They must also provide an initial `TagsAuthPolicy` and `FeePolicy` for their specific guild, which combined will govern whether an account may claim or revoke any guild tag.
+They must also provide an initial `TagsAuthPolicy` and `FeePolicy` for their specific guild, which combined will govern what happens when an account attempts to claim or revoke any guild tag.

 ### Customizing Fees and Auth

-The ENSGuilds contract uses a modular design to allow individual Guilds to set their own fee and auth policies for tags while sharing the basic plumbing needed to properly integrate with ENS.
+The ENSGuilds contract uses a modular design to allow individual Guilds to set their own fees and auth policies for tags while sharing the basic plumbing needed to properly integrate with ENS.

 Each Guild stores the address of a contract implementing `IFeePolicy` and the address of a contract implementing `ITagsAuthPolicy`.

-Guilds may build and use their own bespoke `IFeePolicy` and `ITagsAuthPolicy` implementations or can use an existing one built to support multiple Guilds (see [Deployed Contract Addresses](#deployed-contract-addresses)).
+Guilds may build and use their own bespoke `IFeePolicy` and `ITagsAuthPolicy` implementations or may use any existing ones built to support multiple Guilds simultaneously (see [Deployed Contract Addresses](#deployed-contract-addresses)).

 Fee policies are simple: